Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### b.
 Timéo CAPUERA

 Timéo CAPUERA starts his day at 7:30AM.
-He eat breakfast and prepare himself and leave his house at 8:10AM and arrives at ALGOSUP at 8:30AM.
-He wait for students to make the list of absentees.
-At 9AM, when the doors of ALGOSUP are closed, he comes to his office and start to work on research of professors and student's life in school.
-At the 10:45 break, he go to the coffee distributor and come back to his office.
-At 11AM, he come back to work.
-During lunch time, he eat the lunch that his wife has prepared with staff and professors at school, take a coffee, go to toilet and come back to work at 13:30PM.
-During the break of 15:15PM, he stay in his office and come back to work at 15:30PM.
-When students leave the school, he stay at ALGOSUP until 18:30PM.
-Then, he come back at his home.
+He eats breakfast and prepares himself and leaves his house at 8:10AM and arrives at ALGOSUP at 8:30AM.
+He waits for students to make the list of absentees.
+At 9AM, when the doors of ALGOSUP are closed, he comes to his office and starts to work on research of professors and student's life in school.
+At the 10:45 break, he goes to the coffee distributor and comes back to his office.
+At 11AM, he comes back to work.
+During lunch time, he eats the lunch that his wife has prepared with staff and professors at school, takes a coffee, goes to toilet and comes back to work at 13:30PM.
+During the break of 15:15PM, he stays in his office and comes back to work at 15:30PM.
+When students leave the school, he stays at ALGOSUP until 18:30PM.
+Then, he comes back at his home.

 ## C. Professors
 ### a.
 Hugo PATON